bby: the raucous new guitar band building an underground community

-Down an impossibly narrow, maze-like path between some stacks of paving slabs at the back of a warehouse, you’ll find the entrance to the Shoreditch HQ that bby call their home.
-Upon arrival NME are greeted by bassist Deon Graham, drummer Tom Parkin and vocalist Benjy Gibson, who is drinking a can of Liquid Death water, seemingly confused at how it magically appeared in the room.
+Down a maze-like path between some stacks of paving slabs at the back of a warehouse, you’ll find the entrance to the Shoreditch HQ that bby call their home.
+Upon arrival, we’re greeted by bassist Deon Graham, drummer Tom Parkin and vocalist Benjy Gibson, who is drinking a can of Liquid Death water, seemingly confused at how it magically appeared in the room.
 Random items are scattered all over the studio space, notably the “double-decker sofa” – which the band insist is not a bunk bed – that overlooks the makeshift stage where a drum kit is resting.

 It’s also the perfect spot for the chaotic live shows that bby have hosted over the past year; a DIY-style residency, if you like.
-Referred to as ‘hangs’, the band invite fans via social media to mingle before playing an ultra-intimate live set, that usually ends in complete pandemonium: look no further than the music video for their debut single ‘Hotline’.
-Artists from the underground pop, indie and R&B spheres that bby immersive themselves in also perform at these events, with Willow Kayne, hemlocke springs and SIPHO. some of the latest to make an appearance.
+Referred to as ‘hangs’, the band invite fans via social media to mingle before playing an ultra-intimate live set, one that usually ends in complete pandemonium: look no further than the music video for their debut single ‘Hotline’.
+Artists from the underground pop, indie and R&B spheres that bby immerse themselves in also perform at these events, with Willow Kayne, hemlocke springs and SIPHO. having all made an appearance.

-After a period of DMing online, the five-piece (completed by guitarists Jessy Jacquet-Cretides and Tommaso Medica) went in completely blind as they walked into Pirate Studios in Dalston to test the waters with a rehearsal in early 2023.
+After a period of DMing online, the five-piece (completed by guitarists Jessy Jacquet-Cretides and Tommaso Medica) went in completely blind as they walked into Dalston’s Pirate Studios to test the waters with a rehearsal in early 2023.
 “It was like, ‘Nice to meet you, I guess we’re in a band now,’” says Deon, explaining how things began to move at a serious pace when the chemistry clicked.
 After being chased down the road by industry figures after a raucous set at The Windmill in Brixton, the band were booked to play All Points East and Leeds Festival last year; incredibly, their first-ever festival slots.
 Both lineup posters sit proudly on the wall behind us as we speak – a marker of bby’s success to date.

-Yet, the band keep themselves remarkably grounded.
+Yet, the band keep themselves grounded.
 Meeting every Wednesday, bby remain focused on these weekly sessions, which have already resulted in a red-hot string of singles that have been churned out thick and fast.
 From the bouncy ‘Hotline’ to the emotive ‘U Come Near’ – both of which recall likes of Royel Otis or Phoenix – their sound driven by a less-is-more approach to production, which transports the listener straight into the sweatbox feeling of bby’s live shows.

 Naturally, for the band, downtime has taken somewhat of a back seat in the wake of all this momentum.
 It seems that infectious party atmosphere is ever-present in the world of bby: “We’re going to try and go away for a bit”, Benjy tells NME.
 “But anywhere we can be really loud, because we’re very fucking loud.
 It has to be a lighthouse in the middle of nowhere, which has proven hard to find!”